carlobortolan/AutoRust/README.md

 ## Running tests

-To run the unit tests you will have to install [PyTorch](https://pytorch.org/), which the tests use as a reference for verifying the correctness of the calculated gradients.
+To run the unit tests you will have to install [PyTorch](https://pytorch.org/), which the tests use as a reference for verifying the correctness of the calculated grads.
 Then simply run:

 ```bash
 python -m pytest